saifurrahmantanvir/forkify/README.md

-# forkify Project
+# Forkify Project

 Recipe application with custom recipe uploads.
+Makes an API call based on search add shows results.
+User can add or remove bookmarks.